TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 ## Coordinate system and how fonts are rendered

-Fonts are rendered with the base line being considered coordinate 0,0.
+Fonts are rendered with the baseline being considered coordinate 0,0.
 The letters ascend above the baseline, and lower case letters such as `y,g` also descend below it.
 This is exactly as custom fonts work in Adafruit_GFX library.

 {{< figure src="/products/arduino-libraries/images/tcUnicode/unicode-drawing.png" alt="TcUnicode font coordinate system showing ascent, descent etc" title="TcUnicode Coordinate System" >}}